 - Include physical activity, and exercise at least 3 times per week

 Bronchitis is the inflammation of the bronchial tubes that causes swelling and the production of thick mucus.
 It can be chronic or acute bronchitis.
-Chronic bronchitis is due to the pollutants, smoking or harmful chemicals whereas acute bronchitis can be due to viral or bacterial infection.
+Chronic bronchitis is due to pollutants, smoking, or harmful chemicals, whereas acute bronchitis can be a viral or bacterial infection.

-Acute bronchitis can be contagious hence measures should be taken to prevent the spread of infection.
-Ginger, garlic, turmeric, steam, and a healthy lifestyle are quite helpful in bronchitis prevention and treating bronchitis.
+Acute bronchitis can be contagious; hence measures should be taken to prevent infection.
+Ginger, garlic, turmeric, steam, and a healthy lifestyle are pretty helpful in bronchitis prevention and treating bronchitis.

-Take supplements to improve immunity, wash your hands, wear a surgical mask, use alcohol-based sanitizers and quit smoking to have control over bronchitis.
+Take supplements to improve immunity, wash your hands, wear a surgical mask, use alcohol-based sanitizers and quit smoking to control bronchitis.